Services

 Environmental Assessment

-This includes taking various measurements (temperature, relative humidity, and visible light), examining the structure of an exhibition or storage space, and more -- all of which inform recommendations made towards protecting commercial, private and museum collections from climate-related damage.
+This includes taking various measurements (temperature, relative humidity, and visible light), examining the structure of an exhibition or storage space, and more — all of which inform recommendations made towards protecting collections from climate-related damage.

 Collections Care & Preventive Conservation